INTERNATIONAL WORKSHOP

 Worldwide Perspective on Aging in Place

-Prof. Giovanni Vecchio (Pontificia Universidad Catolica de Chile)
+Prof. Giovanni Vecchio (Pontificia Universidad Catolica de Chile, Chile)

-- "The Place of Urban Aging; Rethinking Accessibility in Unequal and Waring Cities"
+- "The Place of Urban Aging; Rethinking Accessibility in Unequal and Warming Cities"

 Prof. Raquel Martinez Bujan (Universidade da Coruna, Spain)